gitvalue/Pooling/README.md

 $ brew install carthage
 ```

-To integrate SnapKit into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Pooling into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "https://github.com/gitvalue/Pooling" ~> 1.0.0